truskovskiyk/nima.pytorch/README.md

 ```

-## Previous version of this project is steal valid and works
+## Previous version of this project is still valid and works
 [you can find here](https://github.com/truskovskiyk/nima.pytorch/tree/v1)

 ## Contributing